SH29 closed: One person trapped, multiple injured in crash

 The Serious Crash Unit is on its way to the scene.

-A Fire and Emergency New Zealand spokeswoman said one person was trapped and crews responded around 7.47am.
+A Fire and Emergency New Zealand spokeswoman said one person had been trapped and crews responded around 7.47am.

 AdvertisementAdvertise with NZME.